sosaucily/r3-go/README.md

 * Fork or clone the repo
 * In the 'server' directory, install the gems with `bundle` (hint: consider creating a gemset for housekeeping)
+* Create a figaro config file for your environment variables with `bundle exec figaro install` and then adding the basic settings as shown below.
 * In the 'client' directory, install the node modules with yarn install
 * Run the rails server; cd to 'server' and run `env PORT=3001 rails server`
 * In another terminal window, run the React client; cd to 'client' and run `yarn start`